Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

 - operator (string): "=", "+=", "-=", "*=", "/=" - these work exactly like in c++;
-- left_context (string) - id of the context.
+- left (string) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right_context (string) - id of the context.
+- right (string) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”.

 ## in

 **Syntax**

-in *left_context* *right_context* [output]
+in *left* *right* [output]

 **Description**